newrelic-experimental/newrelic-connector-trendmicro-cloud-one-conformity/README.md

 ## Installation

-> Make sure you have access to the following:
+> Make sure the following requirements are met:
-> * AWS account where you can deploy this solution.
+> * You have access to an AWS account where you can deploy this solution.
+If you don't have an AWS account, you can [sign up for free tier](https://aws.amazon.com/free).
-> * Trend Micro Cloud One Conformity account that is linked with your AWS account.
+> * You have access to a Trend Micro Cloud One account with Conformity subscription.
+Make sure you [add your AWS account to Conformity](https://www.cloudconformity.com/help/add-cloud-account/add-an-aws-account.html).
+If you don't already have a Cloud One account, you can [sign up](https://cloudone.trendmicro.com/) for a new account that includes a 30-day free trial.
-> * New Relic account that is linked with your AWS account.
+> * You have access to a New Relic account.
+Make sure you [add your AWS account to New Relic](https://docs.newrelic.com/docs/integrations/amazon-integrations/get-started/connect-aws-new-relic-infrastructure-monitoring).
 If you don’t already have a New Relic account, you can sign up for a free account in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08L5FQMTG).

 > Deploy [Conformity-to-S3](https://github.com/raphabot/Conformity-to-S3) solution to your AWS account before you deploy this solution.
 The quickest way to do so is by using this AWS CloudFormation [template](https://github.com/raphabot/Conformity-to-S3/releases/latest/download/ConformityToS3Stack.template.json).